+3.3.2.1 Minoa

-3.3.2.1 Minoa - Advantages: Begins the game with one Ship (which must be placed next to the first token).
+Advantages: Begins the game with one ship (which must be placed next to the first token).
 Ships do not cost maintenance.
-Astronomy costs is reduced by 40.
-Disadvantages: Minoa now treats the Barbarian Horde calamity as a Corruption calamity.
+The cost of Astronavigation is reduced by 40.

+Disadvantages: Minoa treats the Barbarian Horde calamity as a Corruption calamity.

+3.3.2.2 Saba

-3.3.2.2 Saba - Advantages: When purchasing commodity cards all cards cost 1 Treasury token less.
+Advantages: When purchasing commodity cards all cards cost 1 treasury token less.
 The cost of Trade Empire and Trade Routes is reduced by 40.
-Disadvantages: 5 more tokens are used for the calamities Barbarian Hordes and Famine.
+Disadvantages: Five additional barbarian tokens are used in Barbarian Hordes.
+Five additional unit points are lost to Famine.

+3.3.2.3 Celts

-3.3.2.3 Celts - Advantages: When determining if the Celt's AST marker can advance, lower the number of required cities by 1.
-The Celts do not retreat a space if they have no cities.
-Every time a city is sacked by the Celts they may replace 5 units with barbarian tokens adjacent to one of their borders.
+Advantages: The amount of cities required to advance on the A.S.T. is reduced by one.
+The Celts do not move backwards on the A.S.T. if they have no cities.
+Every time a city is sacked by the Celts they may replace 5 enemy tokens with barbarian tokens adjacent to one of their borders.

 Disadvantages: The cost of all civics and science civilization cards are increased by 10.

+3.3.2.4 Assryia

-3.3.2.4 Assryia - Advantages: Begins the game with Metalworking.
-Monarchy costs is reduced by 10.
+Advantages: Begins the game with Metalworking.
+The cost of Monarchy is reduced by 10.

 Disadvantages: To advance into and through the Early Bronze Age requires 3 cities, instead of 2.

+3.3.2.5 Rome

-3.3.2.5 Rome - Advantages: Starts with Urbanism.
-The cost of Advanced Military and Provincial Empire is reduced by 40.
-Disadvantages: The cost of all arts civilization cards are increased by 10.
+Advantages: Begins the game with Urbanism.
+The cost of Advanced Military and Provincial Empire are reduced by 40 Disadvantages: The cost of all arts civilization cards are increased by 10.
 The cost of Democracy is increased by 40.
-5 more tokens are added to the Barbarian Hordes calamity.
+Five additional barbarian tokens are used in Barbarian Hordes.

+3.3.2.6 Babylon

-3.3.2.6 Babylon - Advantages: Begins the game with Masonry and 10 extra science credits.
+Advantages: Begins the game with Masonry.

+The cost of all science civilization cards are reduced by 10.

 The cost of Monument is reduced by 40.

-Disadvantages: Civil Disorder and Iconoclasm & Heresy now affect one additional city.
+Disadvantages: One additional city is reduced by Iconoclasm & Heresy.
+One additional city is reduced by Civil Disorder.

+3.3.2.7 Carthage

-3.3.2.7 Carthage - Advantages: Ships do not cost maintenance.
-The cost of Military and Naval Warfare is reduced by 20.
-Disadvantages: The number of cities affected by Superstition is increased by 1.
+Advantages: Ships do not cost maintenance.
+The cost of Military and Naval Warfare are reduced by 20.

+Disadvantages: One additional city is reduced by Superstition.

+3.3.2.8 Hellas

-3.3.2.8 Hellas - Advantages: Begins the game with Sculpture.
-The cost of Cultural Ascendancy and Democracy is reduced by 40.
+Advantages: Begins the game with Sculpture.
+The cost of Cultural Ascendancy and Democracy are reduced by 40.

 Disadvantages: To advance into and through the early Iron Age requires 5 cities, instead of 4.

+3.3.2.9 Maurya

-3.3.2.9 Maurya - The cost of Theology is reduced by 20.
-To advance into and through the Late Iron Age requires 4 cities, instead of 5.
-Disadvantages: To advance into and through the Late Bronze Age requires 4 cities, instead of 3.
+Advantages: The cost of Theology is reduced by 20.
+To advance into and through the Late Iron Age requires 4 cities, instead of 5.Disadvantages: To advance into and through the Late Bronze Age requires 4 cities, instead of 3.

+3.3.2.10 Dravidia

-3.3.2.10 Dravidia - Advantages: Starts with Mysticism.
-The cost of Architecture is reduced by30.
+Advantages: Begins the game with Mysticism.
+The cost of Architecture is reduced by 30.

 Disadvantages: The cost of all civic civilization cards are increased by 10.

-3.3.2.11 Kush - Advantages: Begins the game with 10 Religion Credits.
+3.3.2.11 Kushan

+Advantages: The cost of all religion civilization cards are reduced by 10.
 The cost of Engineering is reduced by 30.
-Disadvantages: Cyclone is now treated as a Barbarian Horde.
+Disadvantages: Kushan treats the Cyclone calamity as a Barbarian Horde calamity.

+3.3.2.12 Nubia

-3.3.2.12 Nubia - Advantages: Starts out with Masonry and Pottery.
+Advantages: Begins the game with Masonry and Pottery.
 The cost of Mining is reduced by 40.
-Disadvantages: One less commodity card is available to be held over per turn.